clyde2020/ML_Portfolio/Titanic/README.md

 ## There are several sections which can be executed:
 **Import libraries:** Required to execute code

 **Initilize variables:**  Required to execute code.
-The host_folder variable must be updated to the folder which houses the downloaded data.
+The host_dir variable must be updated to the folder which houses the downloaded data.

 **Process data:** Required to execute code.
 This cleans and processes the data before transformation.